martinvonz/jj/docs/templates.md

 # Templates

 Jujutsu supports a functional language to customize output of commands.
-The language consists of literals, keywords, operators, functions, and methods.
+The language consists of literals, keywords, operators, functions, fields, and methods.

 A couple of `jj` commands accept a template via `-T`/`--template` option.